arturlr/minecraft-server-dashboard/docs/deployment_guide.md

 ## Step 4: Allowing Amazon Cognito authenticate into Google Federation

-1. Go to the AWS Console and select the Cognito User Pool at the region the applicatoin was deployed and select the one that starts with **minecraftdasboard**.
+1. Go to the AWS Console and select the Cognito User Pool at the region the application was deployed and select the one that starts with **minecraftdasboard**.
 2. Select the tab **App Integration** and copy the cognito domain URL.
    ![alt text](../images/cognito-domain.png)
 3. Go to [Google developer console](https://console.developers.google.com)